 APPLYING FOR GRADE ACCELERATION

-The first step in the process is to apply for grade acceleration.
-In order to apply, your child must be a District 15 student attending a District 15 school.
-Parents or guardians may then complete an online grade acceleration application form.
-Completing the online application will start the process, but does not mean that grade acceleration will necessarily occur.
-If your child is not already attending a District 15 school, please see the District Registration Requirements or call (847) 963-3114 for more information.
+To apply for grade acceleration, your child must be a current District 15 resident.
+Parents or guardians of children that reside in the District 15 boundaries may complete an online grade acceleration application form.
+Completing the online application starts the consideration process.
+Completing the application does not mean that grade acceleration will necessarily occur.
+If you need assistance with the application, please call (847) 963-3114.

-After completing the online grade acceleration application form, the school will contact you and schedule times for your child to complete a series of tests that measure your child’s reading, math, and cognitive aptitude.
-Your school may take up to four weeks before contacting you to schedule testing.
-If your child is an English Language Learner, the school will contact the District’s Second Language Department to determine if any language supports or accommodations during testing are appropriate.
+After completing the online application, the school will contact you and schedule times for your child to complete a series of 4 tests that measure your child’s general reading, math, and cognitive aptitudes.
+Your school may take several weeks before contacting you to schedule testing.
+If a language other than English is spoken in the child’s home, the school will contact the District’s Second Language Department to determine if any language supports or accommodations during testing are appropriate.

-All student assessments are completed at your child’s District 15 school.
-Assessment consists of two tests.
-The Measures of Academic Progress (MAP) test (reading and math) are used to determine your child’s academic skills.
-The Cognitive Abilities Test (CogAT) is used to determine your child’s cognitive skills and aptitude.
+All student tests are completed at your child’s District 15 school.
+Each child completes a series of standardized tests.
+First, children take the Measures of Academic Progress (MAP) test in reading and math.
+MAP is used to determine your child’s academic skills.
+Next, the Cognitive Abilities Test (CogAT) is used to determine your child’s verbal, nonverbal reasoning, and quantitative skills and aptitudes.
 District 15 does not accept substitutions for these tests unless the District determines that these tests are inappropriate for the student.